alghammariosmah/ulnoiot/teams/aast/schrofner/2017-06-14/practical_part.md

     name: "Lock"
 ```

-So that mqtt works, we need to define the mqtt broker:
+So that mqtt works, we need to define the mqtt broker as well:
 ```yaml
 mqtt:
   broker: 192.168.12.1